oauthstuff/draft-ietf-oauth-security-topics/A02_recommendations.md

 # Best Practices {#recommendations}

 This section describes the set of security mechanisms and measures the OAuth working group considers best practices at the time of writing.
+Details about these mechanisms and measures, including attack descriptions, are provided in (#attacks_and_mitigations).

 ## Protecting Redirect-Based Flows {#rec_redirect}